Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

     ![](./images/az-900-90.png)

-1. Click the **Create**.
+1. Click on the **Create** option.

 1. Monitor your deployment.
 Wait until your deployment is completed.

 ### Task 2: Verify and Monitor your Virtual Machine Deployment

-In this task, we will verify the virtual machine is deployed correctly.
+In this task, we will verify if the virtual machine is deployed correctly.

 1. On the **Azure Portal** page, in the **Search Resources, Services, and Docs** (G+/) box at the top of the portal, enter **Virtual machines (1)**, and then select **Virtual machines (2)** under services.